 We are thrilled to announce the SCLA Conference theme for 2024: Together for Tomorrow: Stories, Strength, and Success.
-This conference will be held October 29-31, 2024 at the Columbia Metropolitan Convention Center.
-Early Bird registration has been extended through Friday, October 4th--register today!
+This conference will be held October 29-31, 2024 at the Columbia Metropolitan Convention Center

 2025 Slate of Officers